This podcast is available on iTunes, Stitcher, PlayerFM, iHeartRadio, Libsyn, Spotify, Amazon Music, or your favorite podcast app.

 Who You’ll Hear

-Kati Kleber, MSN RN – Nurse educator, former cardiac med-surg/stepdown and neurocritical care nurse, author, and speaker.
+Kati Kleber, MSN RN– Nurse educator, former cardiac med-surg/stepdown and neurocritical care nurse, author, and speaker.

 Elizabeth Mills, BSN RN CCRN – highly experienced neurocritical care nurse, current Stroke Navigator for a Primary Stroke Center

-- The difference between assertiveness and rudeness
+- There is a difference between assertiveness and rudeness

 - Some CNA’s get bossed around by nurses who do not appreciate them – and that really sucks